-This is a moist vanilla Cake loaded with Oreo cookies, white chocolate pudding and topped with homemade whipped cream.
+This is a moist vanilla cake is loaded with Oreo cookies, white chocolate pudding and topped with homemade whipped cream.
 Plus, it’s finish it off with more Oreos and hot fudge sauce for good measure.
 Don’t you just want to sink your teeth into it?

 I’m no stranger to Oreo poke cake recipes.
 If you prefer a chocolate and Oreo combination, you might like the Ultimate Oreo Poke Cake.
 That recipe is a real contender to my Oreo Dirt Poke Cake too, man that’s a good one to.

 Do you see a reoccurring theme here?
 All Oreo, all the time.
-You can never have to many poke cake recipes.
+You can never have too many poke cake recipes.

 This Cookies and Cream Pudding Poke Cake is so easy to make.
 Let’s walk through the steps.

-How to make a Cookies And Cream Pudding Poke Cake
+How To Make Cookies And Cream Pudding Poke Cake

 - The recipe starts with my moist vanilla cake.
 I’ve reduced the sugar in this recipe by 1/2 cup and added a few handfuls of crushed Oreos.